British Shorthair kittens: our priorities

 In addition to that, we make sure our cats are kept in immaculately clean conditions, and are not overcrowded.
 All of our cats live in our family home with us in groups of no more than two.
 All trays and bowls are cleaned and disinfected with an anti-viral every day.

-Our kittens only have contact with us and their own mother, and their litter trays and bowls are cleaned and disinfected twice a day.
+Our kittens only have contact with us and their own mother, and their litter trays are cleaned and disinfected at least once or twice a day.
 We never mix litters of kittens as this creates a very high risk of infectious conditions taking hold.
 Whilst it might be cute to see two or three litters of kittens playing together, it is well documented by scientific researchers that this is not good for the kittens' health and drastically increases the risk of the kittens getting seriously ill.

 We handle our kittens every day, from as early as possible to ensure they are well socialised.
 We also pay close attention to their temperaments and expose them to as many noises and experiences as we can.

 We plan our matings based on a deep understanding of the ideal type for a British Shorthair cat and the workings of feline genetics.
 We carefully consider the genetics of each parent, and their recessive genes, in order to achieve the best temperament and type that we can.

 Health remains our primary concern and we go above and beyond all government guidelines and other recommendations for maintaining excellent conditions for all of our cats and kittens.

 And, of course, all of our British Shorthair kittens are officially registered with the GCCF or occasionally with TICA.
 Because it matters.
 Find out why in our article on GCCF Registration.